JCZuurmond/pyjpeg/docs/191001-gdd-fest-pyjpeg.md

 ---

-## Lena knew she was on the right track
+## Lena felt she was on the right track

 ![inline](pictures/stick-figure3.png)